Things to do in Chelsea, London

-One of London’s most upmarket neighborhoods, Chelsea lines the River Thames to the west of Belgravia.
-A home to movie stars and ambassadors, it contains several important streets, such as the King’s Road, from which charming cobblestone mews stem, reminiscent of the time when the clip-clop of a horse and carriage was more common than the roar of a motor engine.
+One of London’s most upmarket neighborhoods, Chelsea hugs the River Thames just west of Belgravia.
+A home to movie stars, ambassadors, influencers and other aspiring A-listers, it boasts many interesting thoroughfares, like the King’s Road with its numerous quaint tributaries – cobbled mews that are reminiscent of a time when the clop-and-rumble of a horse and carriage was more common than the roar of a motor engine.

-Along the way, be sure to stop off at Chelsea Physic Garden, a small pocket of green space established in 1673 as a garden for the growing of medicinal plants.
-Amongst its quirky features including the world’s most northerly grapefruit tree, Britain’s largest olive tree and the oldest alpine rock garden in Europe.
+Back on Chelsea Embankment, make time for a pitstop at Chelsea Physic Garden, a small pocket of green space established in 1673 as a garden for the cultivation of edible and medicinal plants.
+Among its many quirky exhibits are the world’s most northerly grapefruit tree, Britain’s largest olive tree and the oldest alpine rock garden in Europe.
+Don’t skip the historic glasshouses with their splendid collection of species from the Americas and Atlantic islands.

-However, when it comes to Chelsea and gardens, most thoughts are going to turn straight to the Royal Horticultural Society’s Chelsea Flower Show, which takes over the grounds of Chelsea’s Royal Hospital each May.
-At other times of year it’s possible to tour the historic hospital guided by one of its residents – red coated pensioners who had served the country in the military.
+The Physic may be London’s oldest garden, but it’s the Royal Horticultural Society’s Chelsea Flower Show, which takes over the grounds of Chelsea’s Royal Hospital each May, that draws the big crowds.
+For much of the rest of the year it’s possible to tour the historic hospital guided by one of its residents – red coated pensioners who had served the country in the military.
+Downton Abbey fans will recognize the building’s stunning red-brick English Baroque facade, from the series finale when Lady Edith finally got her happy ending by marrying her Bertie.

 Cycle along quiet mews to top cultural hubs

-A mews is a side street that once housed the stables of grander houses, and Chelsea has plenty of these attractive thoroughfares.
-Take in the area’s best architecture by pedaling your way along these generally traffic free streets by hiring a bike.
-Look out for London’s Blue Plaques along the way.
+A mews is a side street that once housed the stables of grander houses, and Chelsea has these attractive little thoroughfares in spades.
+Take in the area’s best architecture by pedaling your way along these (generally) traffic-free streets on a rented bike.
+Peepers peeled for London’s blue plaques along the way.
+These little wall-mounted markers immortalize the places where famous figures lived, died, worked and performed and you’ll find plenty of them – including Bob Marley, Lillie Langtry and Oscar Wilde – attached to building facades throughout the borough.

-Located in Duke of York Square, the Saatchi Gallery developed out of the private art collection of advertising impresario Charles Saatchi.
-It is particularly well-associated with the Young British Artists movement of the 1990s, which brought Damien Hurst and Tracey Emin to national and international attention.
+Pedal your way to Duke of York Square, home of the Saatchi Gallery, which developed out of the private art collection of advertising impresario Charles Saatchi.
+It’s often associated with the Young British Artists movement of the 1990s, which brought Damien Hurst and Tracey Emin to national and international attention, and you’ll find works by these and other established and upland-coming contemporary artists at the regularly rotating exhibitions held here.

 Hit the King’s Road

-Unlovingly called the A3217 alongside the more evocative King’s Road, this is a street that has dominated the Chelsea scene since the 1960s.
-Over three kilometers in length, it’s named after the fact it was a private thoroughfare for the monarch until 1830, providing direct access to Kew Gardens and its palace.
+Known rather drably as the A3217, as well as the far more evocative King’s Road, this three-kilometer-long thoroughfare has dominated the Chelsea scene since the 1960s.
+Fun fact alert: it was also, until 1830, used as a private road for the monarch, providing direct access to Kew Gardens and Palace.
+Hence, you see, the regal name.

-Today the road has around 300 stores as well as galleries and cafés – Vivienne Westwood once had a boutique here with Malcolm McLaren, whilst Starbucks’ first UK premises was on the street too.
-Another Blue Plaque denotes the place Sir Carol Reed lived – director to such movies as The Third Man, The Agony and the Ecstasy and Trapeze.
+But with good reason.
+After all, the King’s Road ain’t without pedigree.
+Vivienne Westwood once had a boutique here with Malcolm McLaren, while Starbucks opened its first UK premises on the street too.
+Another blue plaque marks the place Sir Carol Reed lived – director of such movies as The Third Man, Trapeze and Oliver!.

-If your visit leaves you in need of some tranquility, head north to St Luke’s Church.
-Not only is it one of the earliest examples of the Gothic Revival style in London, but it was also the church where Charles Dickens married Catherine Hogarth flush with the success of The Pickwick Papers, published two days before.
+And, if all that shopping and traffic noise leaves you in need of a little tranquility, head north to St Luke’s Church.
+Not only is it one of the earliest examples of the Gothic Revival style in London, it was also the church where Charles Dickens married Catherine Hogarth, flush with the success of The Pickwick Papers, published just two days prior.

 Ian Packham